Bronte-Mckeown/ThoughtSpace/README.md

 ### `ThoughtSpace/`

 - In here are the necessary functions that make up the package 'ThoughtSpace'.
-- These are called by scripts in bin/ when you 'import ThoughtSpace' in your scripts.
+- These are called by your scripts when you 'import ThoughtSpace' in your scripts.
 - No need to edit anything in here - unless, of course, you want to contribute a function.
 In which case, submit a Pull Request.

 ### `bin/`

-- Here is where you will store scripts that call functions in ThoughtSpace to perform the analysis.
+- Here is the example script that calls functions in ThoughtSpace to perform the analysis.
 - Save a copy of the '...example.py' script from the main branch into your own analysis-specific directory and edit accordingly for your own analysis.

 ### `scratch/`